suryamondal/useful_git_commands/README.md

 The concept of `git` is simplicity.
 The main point of git is that one does need to create new file or folder to keep track of the evolution (or changes) of a project.

-The main byproduct of this notions is that; `git` also can track the evulution of a project with multiple contributors.
+The main byproduct of this notions is that; `git` also can track the evolution of a project with multiple contributors.

 For me, I use `git` along with `github`  also for coping the codes between two or more terminals.
 It is really quicker and efficient than use `rsync` for these small ASCII files.

 ### Local Repository:
-A git `repository` is synonymus to a `folder` or `directory`, but actualy not.
+A git `repository` is synonymous to a `folder` or `directory`, but actually not.
 A git repository resides inside a folder, and that is the end of the similarity.
 We do not want to create multiple copy of the same objects when moving to a new versions.

 So, we create a folder/directory named `useful_git_commands`.
 Then we go inside it.
 We then execute the following command.
 ```